The Potential Impact of AI Innovations on U.S. Occupations: Materials and Methods

-\textbf{AI Impact on Occupations.} We computed the AI impact $y_j$ on occupation $j$ by computing the number of \emph{AI-impacted tasks} over the total number of $j$'s tasks:
+We computed the AI impact $x_j$ on occupation $j$ by computing the number of \emph{AI-impacted tasks} over the total number of $j$'s tasks:

 where $p_{90}(\alpha)$ is the 90\textsuperscript{th} percentile of AI impact values computed on all occupations' tasks, and $1_{\alpha_t > p_{90}(\alpha)}$ is an indicator function whose value is 1, if $\alpha_t > p_{90}(\alpha)$, and 0 otherwise.
+In other words, the AII measure is based on counting an occupation's tasks impacted by AI without accounting for the relative importance of each task, in a way similar to previous work~\cite{autor2022new}.
 Using the 90\textsuperscript{th} percentile as the threshold makes the AI impact measure more robust to noise, which was also suggested in a previous study \cite{chaturvedi2023automation}.
 Given that every task is assigned a similarity value in the previous step, the patent deemed most similar for a specific task might still be unrelated to that task.
 On the other hand, a higher 95\textsuperscript{th} percentile threshold would be too strict, as 55\% of the occupations would have zero impacted tasks.
 To further validate our task-patent matching method, two authors independently assessed the relevance of a patent to a task in a random sample of 100 task-patent pairs.
 Overall, their agreement was nearly perfect, with a Cohen's Kappa of 0.84.